why electric bikes are not popular 1

 Bulkier design

-In addition to being heavier, electric bikes often have a bulkier design compared to traditional bicycles.
+In addition to being heavier, electric bikes often have a bulkier design than traditional bicycles.
 This can make them less aesthetically appealing to some individuals who prefer a sleeker and more streamlined look.
-However, it is important to note that the bulkier design is necessary to accommodate the battery and motor, which are integral components of the electric bike.
+However, it is essential to note that the bulkier design is necessary to accommodate the battery and motor, which are integral components of the electric bike.
 Manufacturers are working towards finding the right balance between functionality and design to make electric bikes more visually appealing to a broader range of consumers.

 Storage and transportation challenges